mtanco/mtanco.github.io/_pages/reading.md

 * There's No Such Thing as Bad Weather - Linda Akeson McGurk
 * [Forecasting: Principles and Practice - Rob J Hyndman and George Athanasopoulos](https://otexts.org/fpp2/)

-### Failed Winter 2018 List

-I'm super good at checking out library books, reading half of them, forgetting about and never finishing them, and then still having late fees.
-This list is in hopes that I'll guilt myself into breaking this habit.

-* How to Teach Phyisics to Your Dog - Chad Orzel
-* How Do We Look - Mary Beard